privly/privly-applications/README.md

 ## About this Repository ##

 This repository is oriented to cross-platform development of "Injectable Applications," which are web applications viewed within the context of other web applications.
-Use cases of Injectable Applications include:
+This repository is currently included in [privly-chrome](http://github.com/privly/privly-chrome) Using a fake submodule method that can be found in the readme in chrome's injectable application [folder.](https://github.com/privly/privly-chrome/tree/master/injectable_applications) Use cases of Injectable Applications include:

 * **Injection into a host page:** When a user encounters a Privly-type URL on a web page, it is injected in-place.
 * **Generation of a new link:** The extensions and content servers both provide the ability to generate a new link for posting to host pages.